MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 <b>setAddr</b> - Set the quadtuple containing source ip/port and destination ip/port -- this
 will be auto set by the framework if you do not

-<b>setTimestamp</b> - Set variable that contains the timestamp of the protoco -- this will be autoset to the timestamp of whatever packet you return data on if you do not set it
+<b>setTimestamp</b> - Set variable that contains the timestamp of the protocol -- this will be autoset to the timestamp of whatever packet you return data on if you do not set it

 <b>setClientData</b> - Set the arbitrary data structure for the data coming from the client

 <b>setServerData</b> - Set the arbitrary python data structure for the data coming from the server

+Note that the format of ChopProtocol is not meant to be restrictive.
+You can and should override or ignore some functionality if it doesn't fit your model of how data should be handled (e.g., creating a 'data' element instead of having client and server elements)

 _clone function